Urban forests and promotion of native ecosystems in São Paulo, Brazil

 • Social inclusion

-• Social learning about location & importance of NBS
+• Social learning about location & importance of NbS

 • Increase Biodiversity